vladvroust/sonic_qlearning/README.md

 alt="IMAGE ALT TEXT HERE" width="560" height="315" border="10" /></a>
  </p>

-One of my many experiment.
+One of my many experiments.
 Two things to take into account:
 - setting the random movements rate can prevent the algorithm to take the right movement at the right time: "I should jump but I am in random mode so I don't"
 -  local minimium: "I should advance by default" which could be overcome by not allowing the algorithm not to earn point for a set time